mikefarah/yq/pkg/yqlib/doc/operators/headers/string-operators.md

 Returns true if the string matches the RegEx, false otherwise.

 ## sub(regEx, replacement)
 Substitutes matched substrings.
 The first parameter is the regEx to match substrings within the original string.
-The second is a what to replace those matches with.
+The second parameter specifies what to replace those matches with.
 This can refer to capture groups from the first RegEx.

 ## String blocks, bash and newlines
 Bash is notorious for chomping on precious trailing newline characters, making it tricky to set strings with newlines properly.
 In particular, the `$( exp )` _will trim trailing newlines_.